Talcum Powder Settlement & Compensation Information

-Despite the many lawsuits filed against Johnson & Johnson for talc-based feminine hygiene products, this allegation is still relatively new.
+Despite the many lawsuits filed against Johnson & Johnson for its talc-based products, the company only recently halted talcum powder sales in May 2020.
+This move came after a voluntary October 2019 recall, when FDA testing found asbestos in a lot of 33,000 bottles.
 Recent jury rulings in favor of plaintiffs show Johnson & Johnson hasn’t just been negligent.
 In fact, courts see the company’s behavior as actively conspiratorial.
 That’s due to withholding information about prolonged genital talcum powder use increasing women’s cancer risks and failing to add warnings on product labels.
 As a result, thousands of women who may have potentially avoided it developed ovarian cancer.
 These women now seek justice in court.

 Initial Talcum Powder Settlement Offer Rejected; Many Later Cases Ruled In Plaintiff’s Favor

 Deane Berg filed the first lawsuit against Johnson & Johnson alleging her ovarian cancer was caused by the company’s talc-based products.
 Though Berg’s trial wasn’t until 2013, she was diagnosed with cancer in 2006 after using J&J’s talc products for decades.
 Doctors examined Berg’s cancerous tissue and concluded talcum powder was responsible for her ultimately fatal disease.